July 7, 2024 lavender care secrets

 2. Cut above the leaves, leaving a few inches of stem.

-3. Gather the cut stems into small bunches and hang them upside down in a dark, dry place to dry.
+3. Get the cut stems and put them in small bunches before hanging them upside down in a dark, dry place to dry.

 Spring

-• Prune back about one-third of the plant to encourage new growth.
+• Prune back about one third of the plant as it will encourage new growth.

 • Apply a light layer of compost or a balanced fertilizer.

-• Check for any signs of pests or disease and treat accordingly.
+• If there are any signs your lavender had pests or disease then treat it quickly.

 Summer